therayy/data-exchange-industry/CD.md

 # Install [IBM Connect:Direct](https://www.ibm.com/docs/en/connect-direct/6.1.0?topic=connectdirect-v610-pdfs)

-   > _This recipe is for deploying the IBM Connect Direct on Red Hat Enterprise Linux assuiming you already got your system subsription done_.
+   > _This recipe is for deploying the IBM Connect Direct on Red Hat Enterprise Linux assuiming you already got your system subsription done & hostname was define as icc.sterling.com_.

 ### Section A: [Pre-Cofiguration](./CD.md)
 <details>